-Ms. Sarah Aker, Executive Director for Medical Services, Department of Health and Human Services, provided a presentation presented information (Appendix F), regarding provider reimbursement for Medicaid program considerations for value-based care metrics in the state.
+Ms. Sarah Aker, Executive Director for Medical Services, Department of Health and Human Services, presented information (Appendix F), regarding provider reimbursement for Medicaid program considerations for value-based care metrics in the state.
 She noted:

-- The Medicaid value-based care program is implementing value-based care in nursing home facilities and prospective payment system hospitals, and the Medicaid expansion current-managed care contract includes value-based care requirements. - Program successes include Centers for Medicare and Medicaid Services approval of the state plan amendment which provides authority for the program, initial and expanded measure refinements aligning to industry standards, securing supplemental data for all measures, and clarifying definitions of success with health system partners. - Program challenges include data collection and validation, and updating state policies and processes. - Next steps for the program include evaluating lessons learned, continueding to collaborateion with providers, and identifying additional providers to participate in the program.
+- The Medicaid value-based care program is implementing value-based care in nursing home facilities and prospective payment system hospitals, and the Medicaid Expansion managed care contract includes valuebased care requirements. - Program successes include Centers for Medicare and Medicaid Services approval of the state plan amendment which provides authority for the program, initial and expanded measure refinements aligning to industry standards, securing supplemental data for all measures, and clarifying definitions of success with health system partners. - Program challenges include data collection and validation and updating state policies and processes. - Next steps for the program include evaluating lessons learned, continuing to collaborate with providers, and identifying additional providers to participate in the program.